 Why learning programming at Ubiqum Code Academy?

-There are many good coding bootcamps around, and hundreds of happy graduates have been able to land the developer job they wanted.
+There are many good coding bootcamps around, and hundreds of happy graduates have been able to land the tech job they wanted.
 But choosing which bootcamp to enroll to is a very important decision, and we should evaluate our options and possibilities well.

 Here at Ubiqum we believe in learning by doing, and having dedicated mentors instead of teachers, so that you can always count on someone who is willing to teach and has the experience and knowledge to do so; with the benefits of a more personalized experience.

 Also, you’ll be working on code from day one, but don’t worry, no tests or intimidating grading; it’s all about learning and applying what you’ve learnt.
-Within just a couple weeks, you’ll be coding your first web development project, which will boost your confidence, get you excited, and you’ll be making a portfolio that will help you to get your dreamed tech job.
+Within just a couple of weeks, you’ll be coding your first web development project, which will boost your confidence, get you excited, and you’ll be making a portfolio that will help you to get your dreamed tech job.